mj1618/reckon-js/README.md

 fruitsCursor.emit('ADD_FRUIT_EVENT', ['orange','grapefruit']);
 ```

-If your event listener returns anything, it is used to replace the current selectors state.
+If your event listener returns anything, it is used to replace the current cursors state.

 ### Updates

-You could use an event listener, and emit an event in order to update your state.
-But that can get cumbersome.
-Here's a quicker method that does essentially the same thing
+You could use an event listener and emit an event in order to update your state.
+But sometimes you just want to do an update.
+Here's a shortcut to simply update the state, under the covers it still fires events to do the update

 ```js
 myCursor.update(state=>{